endgameinc/eql/docs/query-guide/functions.rst

 .. function:: length(s)

-    Returns the length of a string.
-Non-string values return 0.
+    Returns the length of a string or array.

 .. function:: match(source, pattern [, ...])